sjmcculloch/smblogv2/content/posts/2020-06-02-dragonlance-reading-order/index.md

   - dragonlance
 ---

-There are over 160 novels based on the Dragonlance world.
-I've collated various guides and made my own adjustments to present a recommended reading order for the classic era of Dragonlance.
-The focus is the **Heroes of the Lance** as they are the gateway into the world of Krynn, a [reading order by character](/dragonlance-reading-order-by-character) has also been created.
+There are over 160+ novels based on the Dragonlance world.
+I've collated various guides and made my own adjustments to present a recommended reading order for Dragonlance.

-## Start Here - Chronicles
+The great thing about Dragonlance is after reading the **core novels**, you can go anywhere, to the recent past to learn more about the **Companions of the Lance**, to the distant past exploring world shaping events like the cataclysm or to future events of the next generation.

+## Essential Reading Path

+> Chronicles cover the War of the Lance, the cornerstone of Dragonlance.

 <div style={{ display: 'flex', alignItems: 'stretch', justifyContent: 'flexStart', borderBottom: '1px solid #ececec' }}>